What Is PKI (Public Key Infrastructure)? How It Works

 Root Certificate Authority

-A Root CA is a trusted CA that is entitled to verify the identity of a person and signs the certificate that is distributed to a user.
-Your trusted Root Certificate Authority is something that needs to be handled delicately, because if it’s compromised, then all the trust in your PKI fails.
-It’s for this reason, that these trusted root certificates are not issuing your end user’s digital certificates directly, but instead issuing intermediate CAs that subsequently issue the client certificates.
-Root CAs, since they are sensitive, are almost always stored in a very secure manner, away from the public internet.
+A root certificate authority (root CA) is a trusted CA that is entitled to verify the identity of a person and signs the certificate that is distributed to a user.
+Your trusted root certificate authority needs to be handled delicately, because if it’s compromised, then all the trust in your PKI fails.
+These trusted root certificates are not issuing your end user’s digital certificates directly, but instead issuing intermediate CAs that subsequently issue the client certificates.
+Since Root CAs are sensitive, they are almost always stored in a very secure manner, away from the public internet.

 Intermediate Certificate Authority

-An Intermediate CA is also a trusted CA and is used as a chain between the root CA and the client certificate that the user enrolls for.
+An intermediate certificate authority (intermediate CA) is also a trusted CA and is used as a chain between the root CA and the client certificate that the user enrolls for.
 Since the root CA has signed and trusts the intermediate CA, certificates that are generated from the intermediate CA are trusted as if they were signed by the root CA. As a best practice, always issue certificates from an intermediate CA.

 Certificate Templates

 Below is an example of a Default Certificate Template in the SecureW2 PKI.
-You can see things like Validity Period, Signature Algorithim, EKU (what the certificate will be used for), and much more!
+You can see things like Validity Period, Signature Algorithm, Extended Key Usage (EKU, or what the certificate will be used for), and much more!

 Certificate Lifecycle Management